nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 3. Click **Yes** to submit the request.

-On submitting the request, the message "Request sent" is displayed, and the client’s state is set to "Registration in process".
+On submitting the request, the message "Request sent" is displayed, and the client's state is set to "Registration in process".

-After the X-Road governing authority has accepted the registration, the state of the client is set to “Registered” and the registration process is completed.
+After the X-Road governing authority has accepted the registration, the state of the client is set to "Registered" and the registration process is completed.

 ### 4.5 Deleting a Client from the Security Server